 Also, creating a tailored newsletter for your clients can be a good idea to consider if you have spare time to write content.
 By sharing some useful tips with your current clients and leads can be a good way to be remembered.
 You can choose among these email newsletter templates and try one!

 Getting referrals from current and past clients is another way to get more work.
 However, unless you do an extremely good job with their project, they won’t refer you.
 That is why you have to incentivize your clients to put in a bit of effort and their time in recommending you to their colleagues and friends.

 Give them some discount on the next project or offer something extra to what you have already done – for example, a free consultation.
 A smart incentive will give your clients more reasons to write an email or call a potential lead.

-A lot of reworks and longer time to deliver a project stem from a lack of understanding of your clients’ goal.
+A lot of reworks and a longer time to deliver a project stem from a lack of understanding of your clients’ goals.
 By learning more about the goals and understanding project details better, you can spend less time on correction rounds, save more time, and, as a result, will free more on new projects.

 Consider creating a brief template for your clients.
 In the brief, you can include the questions which your client can answer to give you more context.